-In order to ensure that a Unitholder's risk is limited to the capital invested, an ETF's Leverage Ratio will be rebalanced in certain circumstances and when the Leverage Ratio breaches certain bands.
-Specifically, an ETF's Leverage Ratio will be rebalanced back to 125% of the ETF's NAV within two business days (a "Leverage Rebalance Date" and together with an Index Rebalance Date (as defined below), a "Rebalance Date") of the ETF's Leverage Ratio moving 2% away from its target Leverage Ratio of 125% (i.e., if the Leverage Ratio is less than 123% or if the Leverage Ratio is greater than 127%).
+In order to ensure that a Unitholder's risk is limited to the capital invested, an Alternative ETF's Leverage Ratio will be rebalanced in certain circumstances and when the Leverage Ratio breaches certain bands.
+Specifically, an Alternative ETF's Leverage Ratio will be rebalanced back to 125% of the Alternative ETF's NAV within two business days (a "Leverage Rebalance Date" and together with an Index Rebalance Date (as defined below), a "Rebalance Date") of the Alternative ETF's Leverage Ratio moving 2% away from its target Leverage Ratio of 125% (i.e., if the Leverage Ratio is less than 123% or if the Leverage Ratio is greater than 127%).

-Following an applicable Rebalance Date, an ETF will generally acquire and/or dispose of the appropriate number of securities in order to track the approximate, multiple of the portfolio weighting of the applicable Index.
+Following a Rebalance Date, an ETF will generally acquire and/or dispose of the appropriate number of securities in order to track the applicable Index (in the case of HUS) or the stated, approximate, multiple of the portfolio weighting of the applicable Index (in the case of an Alternative ETF).
 As a result: (i) Units of an ETF may be issued, or cash may be paid, in consideration for constituent securities making up the Index and to be acquired by the ETF, as determined by the Portfolio Adviser; and (ii) Units may be exchanged in consideration for those securities that the Portfolio Adviser determines should be sold by the ETF, or cash may be paid as determined by the Portfolio Adviser.
 Generally, such transactions may be implemented by a transfer of constituent securities to the ETF that the Portfolio Adviser determines should be acquired by the ETF or a transfer of those securities that the Portfolio Adviser determines should be sold by the ETF.

-Outside of an applicable Rebalance Date, any investments by an ETF (owing, for example, to subscriptions received in respect of Units of the ETF), if any, will be such that securities are acquired up to the same weights as such securities exist in the ETF's portfolio, based on their relative market values, at the time of such investment.
+Outside of a Rebalance Date, any investments by an ETF (owing, for example, to subscriptions received in respect of Units of the ETF), if any, will be such that securities are acquired up to the same weights as such securities exist in the ETF's portfolio, based on their relative market values, at the time of such investment.